Jeffrey Noel Lastrapes

 Office: School of Music, Room 224

-In April of 2009, Mr. Lastrapes made his critically acclaimed New York debut at Merkin Concert Hall.
+In 2009, Mr. Lastrapes gave his New York Debut at Merkin Hall to critical acclaim.